 For details on the M1026A/B Anesthetic Gas Module, the M1013A IntelliVue G1 and the M1019A IntelliVue G5, please refer to the respective Service Guides on your documentation CD.

-For details on configuring the RS232/MIB port for the gas analyzers, see Connection of Devices via the MIB/RS232 Interface in the Installation Instructions chapter
+For details on configuring the RS232/MIB port for the gas analyzers, see Connection of Devices via the MIB/RS232 Interface (Rev. D.00.xx or higher) in the Installation Instructions chapter